Sivaan66/Project---Pizza_sales/README.md

 ORDER BY 2 DESC
 LIMIT 1;
 ```
-### List the top 5 most ordered pizza types along with their quantities.
+### 5.List the top 5 most ordered pizza types along with their quantities.
 ``` sql
 SELECT
     pizza_types.name,